-Over the last the few years, I’ve gone through quite a few camera bodies; more than I’d care to admit.
+Over the last few years, I’ve gone through quite a few camera bodies; more than I’d care to admit.
 As my skills and needs as a photographer changed, so too did my gear.

 I purchased my first full-frame camera, the Canon 5D Mark III, in late 2012.
 This was when things started to get really serious and a little obsessive.
-Like most landscape photographers, probably, I would set my alarm every morning with enough time to drive to a location and shoot the sunrise.
+Like most landscape photographers, probably, I would set my alarm every morning with enough time to drive to a location and shoot the sunrise (see guide).
 There was just something so peaceful and inspiring about watching the sun rise over the ocean.
 To this day, I am up at least 4 mornings out of the week, anywhere between 3am and 5am, waiting for that beautiful golden light to spill over the horizon.
 Sometimes it doesn’t happen, in fact, more often than not I come home with an empty card and soggy shoes.
 But getting that – for lack of a better word “winning” shot, makes all those empty card days so worth it!

 I’ve since made the move from a Canon body to the fairly new to the market, Sony A7R.
 Like most people who have made this switch, it is for a few reasons.
 The most obvious being size and weight, but the more important being pure image quality.
 The raw files are filled with ridiculous amounts of information.
 The good thing about switching to Sony is that all my Canon lenses don’t automatically become obsolete, like they would have if I made the switch to Nikon, for example.
 In order to use my current Canon EF lenses I use the Metabones Mark III Adapter.
 Works like a charm!

 The next and probably most important bit of kit, the bag!
 Just like most photographers, I’ve used countless bags over the course of my photographic lifetime.
 There’s always room for improvement, or the need to upgrade due to gear requirements.
 I’ve recently found the bag of my dreams.
 That bag is the F-Stop Loka.
-It’s great for hiking, which I do a lot of, and it fits all of my essentials with room for food, drink and extra clothing.
+It’s a great camera backpack for hiking, which I do a lot of, and it fits all of my essentials with room for food, drink and extra clothing.
 It’s super comfortable with great support and it also comes in my favourite colour, blue!